Gravitomagnetism and the significance of the curvature scalar invariants: Introduction

 On the other hand, the scalar invariants of the Weyl tensor (which in vacuum becomes the Riemann tensor), have been studied in the context of a hitherto separate research field \cite{matte,belRadiation,Zakharov,McIntosh et al 1994,Bonnor:1995zf,Lozanovski:99,cherubini:02,WyllePRD}.
-In particular, the invariant criteria for the classification of a vacuum Riemann tensor as purely electric/magnetic (such classification implying the existence of some observer for which its electric/magnetic part vanishes) are well established since the work by McIntosh \emph{et al} \cite{McIntosh et al 1994} (see also \cite{WyllePRD}).
+In particular, the invariant criteria for the classification of a vacuum Riemann tensor as purely electric/magnetic (such classification implying the existence of some observer for which its electric/magnetic part vanishes) are well established since the work by McIntosh \emph{et al} \cite{McIntosh et al 1994} (see also \cite{FerrandoSaez2002,WyllePRD}).

-In the present contribution, we start by discussing the rigorous mathematical implications of the scalar invariants, closing the gap between these two research fields; we then study in detail and physically interpret the invariant structure of the astrophysical setups of interest, and, finally, dissect their actual implications on the motion of test particles, in particular the relation with the gravitomagnetic effects.
+In the present contribution, we start by discussing the rigorous mathematical implications of the scalar invariants, closing the gap between these two research fields.
+We show them to yield, in the electromagnetic sector, (sufficient) conditions for the existence of observers for which the electric or magnetic fields vanish; and in the gravitational sector (insufficient) conditions for the vanishing of the gravitoelectric or gravitomagnetic tidal tensors.
+We fully characterize such observers in the electromagnetic and in the vacuum gravitational sectors; in the presence of gravitational sources, we fully characterize the more relevant case of observers measuring a vanishing gravitomagnetic tidal tensor.
+We then study in detail and physically interpret the invariant structure of the astrophysical setups of interest, and, finally, dissect their actual implications on the motion of test particles, in particular the relation with the gravitomagnetic effects.